arbitraryexecution/forta-examples/forta-uniswap-py/README.md

 ## Alerts

-Describe each of the type of alerts fired by this agent

-- AE-UNISWAP-LARGESWAP-METHODID
+- AE-UNISWAP-LARGESWAP-ETH
-  - Fired when a swap occurs where the value being traded is over .1 ether
+  - Fired when a swap occurs where the value being traded is over 5 ether
   - Only triggers when either the `swapExactTokensForETH` or `swapExactETHForTokens` functions are called on the AAVE v2 Router Contract (`0x7a250d5630b4cf539739df2c5dacb4c659f2488d')